pcingola/SnpEff/src/docs/snpeff/build_db_gff_gtf.md

 - `gene_id`
 - `id` (if feature type is `GENE`)

 `GeneId` value must be a unique ID for each gene in the genome.
-If the value is repeated, SnpEff will add a dot ('.') followed by an integer number to make is unique.
+If the value is repeated, SnpEff will add a dot ('.') followed by an integer number to make it unique.

 ### GTF Attribute: TranscriptId